giuliatamlin/pml_cp/README.md

-The repository consists of 2 csv files containing the traininig and the test set, one png file showing the correlation matrix between variables in the test test ( useful for dimensionality reduction), one R file with the original script and on Rmd file with the original script in Rmarkdown format and, finally, the generated html file.
+The repository consists of 2 csv files containing the traininig and the test set, one png file showing the correlation matrix between variables in the test test ( useful for dimensionality reduction), one R file with the original script and on Rmd file with the original script in Rmarkdown format, the generated html file and, finally, the folder containing the files corresponding to the prediction on the test set (as per assignment instructions one file is generated per each element of the test set).
 The script generating the figure was too heavy to keep on the repository so the creation of the figure has been removed from the final Rmd file.